sericson0/TigerTango/README.md

 And thank you to you for taking the time to try out this tool and for your part in growing and supporting this community of dancers that we all love.

-## Go to Installation Step ➡️ [Installation](docs/sections/Installation.md)

-> [!NOTE]
->  You can reach me at sericson0@gmail.com or can post on github at https://github.com/sericson0/TigerTango

 ## Next Section ➡️ [Installation](docs/sections/Installation.md)